-A lake basin can get local inflow from upstream areas and from the regional groundwater.
+A lake basin can get local inflow, inflow from upstream areas (that are not in the same multi-basin lake) and from the regional groundwater.
 Inflow works in the same way as for a simple olake (see above).

 Flow between lake basins